 How to Prepare Absinthe

-There are a few popular methods of preparing absinthe (we don’t recommend drinking it straight out of the bottle, but you’re welcome to try), the most common of which is known as the French Method.
-For the French Method, you’ll need a few pieces of equipment: an absinthe spoon, an absinthe glass (though an Old-Fashioned glass will do in a pinch), a sugar cube, and some ice water.
+There are a few popular methods of preparing absinthe, the most common of which is known as the French Method.
+For the French Method, you’ll need a few pieces of equipment: an absinthe spoon, an absinthe glass (though an Old-Fashioned glass or sturdy wine glass will do in a pinch), a sugar cube, and some ice water.

 Absinthe preparation accomplishes several things.
-Primarily, it waters the spirit down and sweetens it slightly, making it quite a bit more palatable than if it were served straight.
+Primarily, it waters the spirit down and sweetens it slightly, making it quite a bit easier on the palate than if it were served straight—though, we must say, a good absinthe can be fantastic served neat.
 It also creates the cloudy ouzo effect, or louche, which allows some of the more subtle flavors and aromas to blossom in the drink.

 The first step in the process is to add about an ounce of absinthe to your glass.
 You can use more than that, but as a higher-proof spirit you don’t really want to go nuts.